Rationality of W-algebras: principal nilpotent cases: Abstract

 \section{Abstract}

 We prove the rationality of all the minimal series principal $W$-algebras discovered by Frenkel, Kac and Wakimoto \cite{FKW92}, thereby giving a new family of rational and $C_2$-cofinite vertex operator algebras.
 A key ingredient in our proof is the study of Zhu's algebra of simple $W$-algebras via the quantized Drinfeld-Sokolov reduction.
 We show that the functor of taking Zhu's algebra commutes with the reduction functor.
-Using this general fact we determine the maximal spectrums of the associated graded of Zhu's algebra of all the admissible affine vertex algebras as well.
+Using this general fact we determine the maximal spectrums of the associated graded of Zhu's algebras of vertex operator algebras associated with admissible representations of affine Kac-Moody algebras as well.